Atalanta/chef-base/README.md

 * This is a cookbook with base LWRP provider.
 * It contains LWRP provider for setup base packages and do basic system configuration.
-* default base provider contains reasonable defaults.
+* default base LWRP contains reasonable defaults.
-* Some features can be used independently, using sub-providers.
-Sometimes that gives you more attributes to control.
+* Some features can be used independently, using sub-LWRP.
+Some of them have more attributes to configure.

 ## Features

 * set node hostname
 * set system user
-* set .bash.d folder for bash snippets, and include all *.sh files from the folder in .bashrc file.
+* set **.bash.d** folder for bash snippets, and include all ***.sh** files from the folder in .bashrc file.
 * delete validation file for better security (use with caution)
 * set host's timezone to UTC and configure host to do time sync every hour.
 * install tmux and reasonable basic config for it.